10sec-project/10seconds-wallet/README.md

-# BITCOIN WALLET
+# 10SECONDS WALLET

-Welcome to _Bitcoin Wallet_, a standalone Bitcoin payment app for your Android device!
+Welcome to _10Seconds Wallet_, a standalone 10Seconds payment app for your Android device!

 This project contains several sub-projects: